Call for proposals

 Panel proposals were also limited to 750 words.
 They should outline to theme of the panel, provide an outline of the key issues to be discussed, and give some initial recommendations of the types of panellists envisioned.
 The proposer(s) were asked to indicate the role, if any, they envision for themselves.

 The Conference website provides formatting guidelines in the form of Word and LaTeX stylesheets.
 Academic papers and posters will be expected to adhere strictly to these guidelines.
 Papers relating to user experiences or other non-academic presentations will be permitted greater freedom.
 As papers on workshops will only be completed after the end of the conference, details of their format will be worked out with the moderators.

 Proposals should be submitted via the START conference submission system:

 The system provides distinct submission pages for the following categories of submissions:

 o Non-academic submission (closed)

-o Poster or short presentation (OPEN until 30 August 2021 inclusive)
+o Poster or short presentation (closed was open until 31 October 2021)

 o Workshop proposal (closed)

 Presenters who cannot use the START system, or prefer not to do so, have the option to submit their proposals and the requested documents (200 words short abstract, 750 words extended abstract, short biography and photo) directly by emailing submissions(at)asling.org.